 Education award upon successful completion of service, Health coverage, Stipend, Student loan forbearance, Training

-- Health insurance stipend (if not already covered).
+Health insurance stipend (if not already covered by an existing policy).

 Skills you will gain

 teaching artistry, classroom management, lesson planning, time management, public speaking, effective communication, cultural competency, event planning, financial planning, leveraging technology applications for digital strategy and efficiency, etc.